iontodirel/matchbox_aprs/README.md

     - Smart-beaconing, Periodic or Manual beacon trigger
     - Flexible APRS encoding and tracker library powered by [libaprstrack](https://github.com/iontodirel/libaprstrack)
     - Position/speed/direction/altitude and time supplied by the onboard GNSS receiver
-  - Timekeeping
-    - Time is supplied by the onboard GNSS receiver.
-    - When a GPS lock is not available, time is supplied by a real-time clock.
-The GNSS receiver maintains the accuracy of the RTC.
   - Digipeater
     - Powerful fully featured and fully extensible digipeater powered by [libaprsroute](https://github.com/iontodirel/libaprsroute)
     - APRS routing: explicit, n-N